jonellwood/svelteSkeleton/src/posts/simple-solution.md

 My next step might be to use a smart TV with a browser to access the display site and remove the old Linux box from the equation 🤔…..

 You can see whatever is in the lobby at the moment 👉 <a href="https://altardsugarskull.com">here</a> (the domain name was purchased on spec and wasn’t used so it was just laying around doing nothing - don’t judge)

+UPDATE 08/13/2021 - I did almost the exact same thing for another department in the city with the same nice results.
+Plus I got a cool domain name to boot. 👉 <a href="https://hanahan.codes">Link</a>

+Tech Used: {tech}